 If you had not previously configured any customized DNS servers, to switch back to your old settings, in the window in which you specified the MetaCert IP address, select the option to enable obtaining DNS server addresses automatically, and/or delete the MetaCert IP addresses.
 This will revert your settings to using your ISP’s default servers.

 If you need to manually specify any addresses, use the procedures above to specify the old IP addresses.

 If necessary, restart your system.

 If you like what you see, please like us on Facebook and tell your friends and family to try out our service.
 Our vision is to help improve online family safety across every device with internet access.
 Anything you can do to help us in that quest will be greatly appreciated.
-This service is completely FREE for consumers.

 is the Founder and CEO of MetaCert.
 He started his Internet career at AOL during the mid 90's where he was one of seven members of the new technologies team as the Technical Accounts Manager and International Beta Coordinator.
 More recently Paul helped to instigate the industry standard used today for labeling websites to help protect families from harmful content on the Web.
 Paul is an Irish expat living with his wife Sheetal in San Francisco after spending 12 years in London.
 You can follow him on twitter